Join an Existing or New Committee/Group!

 With the Plant Sale Co-Chairs, members of this committee plan and carry out all aspects of the annual Redbud native plant sale, which is our one major fund-raising event.
 Includes ordering plants; developing theme; getting out publicity; designing site layout; set-up and take-down; logistics (e.g., delivery and display of plants; placement and management of cashier and tallier stations; overseeing/directing pedestrian/vehicle traffic flows and parking); signage; finance; and purchase and allocation of supplies/equipment as needed.
 The Co-chairs and committee members coordinate with Volunteer, Publicity, Horticulture, Publications, Education, Conservation, and Plant Science Chairs and with Treasurer in planning and holding plant sales.

 For our 2020 Virtual Plant Sale, we would particularly welcome people with experience setting up and managing data online, handling online ordering, etc. (Recruiting at least 4 committee members.)

 Members of this committee learn and share information about how California native tribes shaped California’s native plant communities, including the use of fire, and how they used native plants for food, medicine, tools, basketry, and more.
 The committee also sponsors field trips and speakers.
-(Recruiting Chair and at least 4-5 committee members.)
+(Recruiting 4-5 committee members.)

 Rare Plant Committee